damog/feedbag/README.markdown

 > Do you want me to drag my sack across your face?
 >                                 - Glenn Quagmire

 Feedbag is a feed auto-discovery Ruby library.
 You don't need to know more about it.
+It is said to be:

+> Ruby's favorite auto-discovery tool/library!

 ### Quick synopsis